Supinic/emote-combo-bot/README.md

 # emote-combo-bot
-A simple bot to use Twitch.tv combo emotes on multiple accounts quickly in succession
+A simple bot to use Twitch.tv combo emotes on multiple accounts quickly in succession.

+# Requirements
+Node.JS version >= 8

 # Config
 Set up your accounts, trigger message, response messages and authorized users in the config file within `emote-combo-bot.js`.
 Comments are provided.